top of page

 Not only this, but they also endure masking or hiding their autistic traits for years, which increases the risk of mental health challenges.
 This masking can also lead to challenges accessing the right support, navigating identity, and being truly understood.

-Thankfully, in recent years, insights into autism in women and girls are slowly growing, and there is more understanding of how it manifests in these groups because of advocacy organizations that have been working hard to highlight the unique ways autism can present in women and girls.
+Thankfully, in recent years, insights into autism in women and AFAB individuals are slowly growing, and there is more understanding of how it manifests in these population groups because of advocacy organizations that have been working hard to highlight the unique ways autism can present in these population groups.

 Professionals are also starting to acknowledge that the stereotypes of the typical autistic person, such as the “quiet boy,” don’t capture the full spectrum of the autistic experience.